mantidproject/mantid/docs/source/workbench/scriptwindow.rst

 The editor window's status bar gives the current state of the Python interpreter.
 It will tell you if there is a script currently running, or if the interpreter is idle.
-It will also inform you of when the last script was executed and whether it was executed successfully.
+It will also inform you of when the last script was executed and whether it was executed successfully or if there were errors.